narayanapitha/ng2-lms/README.md

 ## Backend Setup (expressjs)

-1.  open console and move to the downloaded directory\server. ex. if ng-lms is your downloaded directory  `D:\ng-lms\server`
+1.  open console and move to the downloaded directory\server. ex. if ng-lms is your downloaded directory then `cd` console to  `D:\ng-lms\server`
 2. Run `npm install` command
 3. Run `node server.js` command launches the server to make API call to the server.